HDGeeks/RCS-Emotion-Prediction-2025/README.md

 8 .
 Prompts can be stored in prompts/your_name/
 9 .
 You can work with jupyetr or py , jupyter is nice for readbility 10 .
 Be modular
+11 .
+Utils is in git ignore modify path accordingly , u can define until file level and save ur self a head ache 12 NEVER USE ABSOLUTE PATHS